thomasbachem/php-short-array-syntax-converter/README.md

 In case of any error, an error message is written to STDERR and the script exits with a return code of 1.

-Use `find` to convert a whole directory recursively:
+Use `find` to convert a whole directory recursively (on Linux/Mac):

     find <directory> -name "*.php" -exec php "convert.php" -w "{}" \;

+Or on Windows (thanks to John Jablonski for suggesting):

+    FOR /f "tokens=*" %a in ('dir *.php /S/B') DO php convert.php %a -w

 In case you don't trust the script yet, you can even perform a syntax check after conversion: